 8.2 This is a windfall site, and the principle of residential use, divorced from the practical constraints of site and building design, does not present a conflict with policy 5/1 of the Cambridge Local Plan (2006).
-8.3 The changes to PPS3 made by the present government mean that although a large part of the footprint of the proposed house is within the present garage this site cannot be wholly regarded as 'previously developed land'.
+8.3 The changes to the definition of 'previously developed land' made by central government mean that although a large part of the footprint of the proposed house is within the present garage this site cannot be wholly regarded as previously developed land.
 However, the proposal does not represent any significant loss of what is currently open garden space, nor does it, in my view, change the character of the area.
 Any loss of presently 'undeveloped' land is technical rather than real, and I do not consider this a reason for refusal.